 The more we specialize, the more we increase our cost to source our items to sell.
 We must cast our buying net wider than selling generalists.
 We have to develop more ways to obtain more specialized vintage wares to resell.
 If you live in a rural area, sourcing niche items to resell can become difficult.

-If we don't specialize, we can just buy anything we see that is reasonably priced and resell it.
+If we do not specialize, we can just buy anything we see that is reasonably priced and resell it.
 For example, I often go to auctions and purchase whatever I think I can resell at a profit.
 I live in a rural area and that works for me.

 Of course we can specialize some, which is what many sellers do.